MAKE IT YOURSELF // How to Build Raised Vegetable Beds

 The first thing you need to do is decide on a location for your raised vegetable beds.
 Consider a location that’s level and has the right amount of sunlight.
 Most vegetable gardens need at least four hours of sunlight per day.

-In terms of bed size, 4 feet is a common width.
+In terms of bed size, 4 feet is a standard width.
 Lumber is often cut in 4-foot increments, and you also want to be able to access the garden without stepping into the bed.
 Length isn’t as important.
 Plots are often 4 feet wide by 8 feet long or 4 feet wide by 12 feet long.
 My beds measured eight feet by four feet.

 The depth of the bed can vary.
 Six inches is a minimum.
 Plants need at least a 6- to 12-inch rooting zone, so 12 inches is ideal.
 Mine are 24” tall.
-I am so tall that I didn’t want to have to bend down too far to do my gardening!
+I am so tall that I didn’t want to bend down too far to do my gardening!

 STEP #1